marlbones/CFA-Knowledge-Sourcing-Platform/README.md

 Project
 -------------

 Our project evolves around the problem of "how do you know what you don't know if self educating?".
 To address this issue we built ***KPS : a Knowledge Sourcing Platform for self-learning developers***.
-KPS is a platform which allows users to **********
+KPS is a software development community which allows experienced developers to post latest trends and suggestions and self learners to explore previously unexplored areas of software development.
+Each user can:
-> - Choose their preferred programming language
+> - Choose their preferred programming language;
-> - Be directed to an index list of capabilities which are found in that specific programming language
+> - The user will be directed to an index list of capabilities which are found in that specific programming language;
+> - Each capability will contain at least one topic with detailed documentation and resources uploaded by an experienced user;
+> - Users will be encouraged to upvote or downvote the topic; the highest voted topic will be at the top of the list;

+Each post is reviewed by an Admin, who can edit and delete the posts.

 ----------